Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ![Download PDF TV product](https://gyazo.com/128fd40b03d94ce50ebd7c402f987016.png)

 As we can already identify, a GET request is being sent to "/downloadFile" endpoint with a very interesting parameter, which is `file`, and it actually specifies a file that is stored on the web server.
-Usually, applications should validate user input, so when a page receives the given input it will escape all unauthorized signs as of **`/`**, **`.`**.
-So we can send some of the following at the beginning of the desired file:
+Usually, applications should validate user input, so when a page receives the given input it will escape all unauthorized signs as of **`/`**, **`.`**. here are some common path traversal strings:

 > **`..`**
 > **`../`**
 > **`.././`**

+So in case we try and reach for a file that was not intended by the developer, it would not work.

 Sometimes its better to visualize it by looking at an code example, and understand whats actually happens. lets take this PHP code for an example: